dicebear/dicebear/apps/docs/pages/styles/notionists-neutral/index.md

 ---
 title: Notionists Neutral – Avatar Style
 description: >
-  Create Notionists Neutral avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Hand-drawn face avatar generator: eyes, nose and mouth in loose black lines, no head or body.
+Create Notionists Neutral avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---